 On December 11 and 12, 2008, a severe ice storm struck the New England region, creating extended power outages for many residents of Massachusetts and New Hampshire, including Unitil's electric customers in New Hampshire and the greater Fitchburg, Massachusetts service territory.
-Based on its preliminary assessment, the Company has accrued and deferred, excluding capital construction expenditures, approximately \$10 million in costs for the repair and replacement of electric distribution systems damaged during the storm.
+Based on its preliminary assessment, the Company has accrued and deferred, excluding capital construction expenditures, approximately \$12.5 million in costs for the repair and replacement of electric distribution systems damaged during the storm.
 The amount and timing of the cost recovery of these storm restoration expenditures will be determined in future regulatory proceedings.
 The Company does not believe these storm restoration expenditures and the timing of cost recovery will have a material adverse impact on the Company's financial condition or results of operations.

-In December 2008, the Company issued and sold 2,000,000 shares of its common stock at a price of \$20.00 per share in a registered public offering.
-In January 2009, the underwriters exercised the over-allotment option associated with this offering and purchased an additional 270,000 shares of the Company's common stock.
-The Company used net proceeds of \$41.9 million from these issuances to repay a portion of the bank financing for the Company's acquisitions of Northern Utilities and Granite State and to repay other short-term indebtedness.
+Between December 2008 and June 2009, the Company issued and sold 4,970,000 shares of its common stock, including its underwriters' excercise of overallotment options to purchase an additional 570,000 shares, at a price of \$20.00 per share in registered public offerings.
+The Company used net proceeds of \$93.1 million from these offerings (i) to repay all amounts outstanding under the bridge credit facility that the Company used to partially finance the acquisition of Northern Utilities and Granite State which closed on December 1, 2008, and (ii) for other general corporate purposes, including capital contributions to Unitil's distribution utilities and repayment of short-term debt.
+See Note 4.
 Overall, the positive results of operations and net income are reflected over a higher number of average shares outstanding year over year.

 In 2008, Unitil's annual common dividend was \$1.38, representing an unbroken record of quarterly dividend payments since trading began in Unitil's common stock.
-At its January, 2009 and March, 2009 meetings, the Unitil Board of Directors declared quarterly dividends on the Company's common stock of \$0.345 per share.
+At its January, 2009, March, 2009 and June, 2009 meetings, the Unitil Board of Directors declared quarterly dividends on the Company's common stock of \$0.345 per share.

-A more detailed discussion of the Company's results of operations for the three months ended March 31, 2009 and a period-to-period comparison of changes in financial position are presented below.
+A more detailed discussion of the Company's results of operations for the three and six months ended June 30, 2009 and a period-to-period comparison of changes in financial position are presented below.